hernantz/blog/content/the-branch-is-dead-long-live-the-branch.md

 and more often than not, you'll see lots of commits with messages like: *fixing abc, fixing more abc, revert fixing abc, WIP broken tests*.

-Because feature branches are in progress, documenting and testing are left as last-minute tasks.
+Because feature branches are *work in progress*, documenting and testing are left as last-minute tasks.
 You may think that the big messy branch will be prevented from geting merged until it gets polished, but in reality, **code reviews become code overviews**, and big changesets just [look fine][2].
 Who dares to approve a merge of *225 commits with 6,180 additions and 1,313 deletions that affect 112 files*, and say it is DRY, well tested, etc?.

 ### 4. Big releases